tonyping/now-examples/node-server/README.md

 Learn more about the ZEIT Now platform from [our documentation](https://zeit.co/docs), including:

-- [More information on deploying Node-Server projects](https://zeit.co/docs/v2/deployments/official-builders/node-js-server-now-node-server/) and some technical details.
+- [More information on deploying Node projects](https://zeit.co/docs/v2/deployments/official-builders/node-js-now-node) and some technical details.
 - [More information on the platform itself](https://zeit.co/docs), including [domains and aliasing](https://zeit.co/docs/v2/domains-and-aliases/introduction/) and [local development](https://zeit.co/docs/v2/development/basics/).